By Steve Beauregard

 Secondly, you still have to be 21 years old to legally consume alcohol in the state of Nevada.
 Thirdly, by “on the streets” we mean, “walking around on the sidewalks.”
 Open containers of alcohol are not allowed when you’re driving around, or taking public transportation.

-Although you’ll find opposing opinions, it appears that you can legally take your drink with you when riding in a taxi.
-If a driver tells you “No,” it’s likely because of that particular taxi company’s rules.
-I’ve had drinks in a cab before, so I’m not sure how strict taxi drivers are about that.
+It also appears that Nevada state law prohibits you from bringing your drink with you when riding in an Uber/Lyft or taxi.
+Out of ignorance of this rule, I’ve had drinks in a cab before, so I’m not sure how strict taxi drivers are about that.

 (Read more: How many casinos are on the Las Vegas Strip?)